TAP4LLM: Table Provider on Sampling, Augmenting, and Packing Semi-structured Data for Large Language Model Reasoning: Introduction

 Second, what additional/external knowledge could help LLMs better understand a table?
-The raw content of a table may contain ambiguous information (\eg, abbreviations, domain-specific terms, column type,\etc.) that requires further interpretation and clarification.
-As a result, direct reasoning on the raw tables may lead to misinterpretation and bias in the LLMs' outputs.
-To address this, some augmentation techniques were proposed to incorporate structured knowledge~\cite{model_structure_LLM,model_unifiedSKG}, common sense knowledge~\cite{model_chatgpt_commonsense,model_chatgpt_analysis,model_ischatgpt_trust,model_how_chatgpt_close_human}, and analytical knowledge~\cite{model_table_recasting,he2023anameta} into pre-training and inference processes.
-For example, \cite{model_table_recasting} transforms existing tabular data to create diverse natural language inference instances for better zero-shot performance. \cite{he2023anameta} infers implicit metadata behind raw table content through field distribution and knowledge graph information.
-However, the techniques were proposed independently and there lack of comprehensive study that compares them and tries to combine them to provide useful and diverse knowledge and thoughts for LLMs.
+The raw content of a table may contain ambiguous information (\eg, abbreviations, domain-specific terms, column type, \etc.) that requires further interpretation and clarification.
+As a result, direct reasoning with the raw table may lead to misinterpretation and hallucination by LLMs.
+To address this, some augmentation techniques were proposed to incorporate structured knowledge~\cite{model_structure_LLM,model_unifiedSKG}, common sense knowledge~\cite{model_chatgpt_commonsense,model_chatgpt_analysis,model_ischatgpt_trust,model_how_chatgpt_close_human}, and analytical knowledge~\cite{model_table_recasting,he2023anameta} into training and inference processes.
+For example, \cite{model_table_recasting} transforms existing tabular data to create diverse NL inference instances for better zero-shot performance.
+AnaMeta~\cite{he2023anameta} infers implicit metadata behind raw table contents through field distribution and knowledge graph information.
+However, the techniques were proposed independently and there lack a comprehensive study that compares them and attempts to combine them to provide useful and diverse knowledge and thoughts for LLMs.
+We will discuss several augmentation methods in Section~\ref{sec:table_augmentation} and their corresponding experiments and findings can be found in Section~\ref{sec:exp_table_augmentation}.

+Moreover, table augmentation plays a crucial role in avoiding LLMs to partitionally comprehend the semantics and distribution of the whole table solely based on table sampling (which may remove some essential rows/columns due to the limitations of the methods).
+It leverages the summarization, statistics, and metadata information derived from the whole table to represent high-level information, to compromise the trade-off with table sampling, which will intuitively decrease information entropy.
+We will discuss this essential trade-off in Section~\ref{sec:trade_off_between_token_allocation} and the experiments and findings can be found in Figure~\ref{fig:token-allocation}.